fastlane/docs/docs/actions/download.md

-> Specify the URL to download and get the content as a return value.<br>For more advanced networking code, use the Ruby functions instead: [http://docs.ruby-lang.org/en/2.0.0/Net/HTTP.html](http://docs.ruby-lang.org/en/2.0.0/Net/HTTP.html).
+> Specify the URL to download and get the content as a return value.<br>Automatically parses JSON into a Ruby data structure.<br>For more advanced networking code, use the Ruby functions instead: [http://docs.ruby-lang.org/en/2.0.0/Net/HTTP.html](http://docs.ruby-lang.org/en/2.0.0/Net/HTTP.html).

 download ||